Beginner surfer riding a wave

-If you don’t live near surfable waves, keeping in shape can be pretty difficult: this is certainly the case for many guests who stay at our beginner surf camps around the world.
-Having a chance to attend daily surf lessons at the camp you’ll build a surf fitness with every single session and when you leave you’ll feel stronger, more flexible, and much more confident than when you arrived.
+When you are at a surf camp, you have the chance to attend daily surf lessons at the camp you’ll build a surf fitness with every single session and when you leave you’ll feel stronger, more flexible, and much more confident than when you arrived.
 The problem is that once you return home and stop surfing consistently any gains will gradually begin to disappear.
 So that when you do head back to surf again, you have to basically start your training from scratch.

-1. Pick up a skateboard
+1. Pick up a Skateboard

 Girl holding a skateboard above her head